Linda Chavez-Thompson

-Linda Chavez-Thompson (born August 3, 1944) is a second-generation Mexican-American and union leader.
+Linda Chavez-Thompson (born August 3, 1944) is a second-generation Mexican-American union leader.
 She was elected the executive vice-president of the AFL-CIO in 1995 and served until September 21, 2007.
 She was also a vice chair of the Democratic National Committee from 1997 to 2012 and served as a member of the board of trustees of United Way of America.
 She was the Democratic nominee for Lieutenant Governor of Texas in the 2010 election.

 Early life

 Chavez-Thompson's place of birth is unclear.
 Although she has been described by some sources as an "illegal immigrant", other references contend that she was born in Lorenzo in Crosby County in West Texas and reared in Lubbock.
 Her father was a sharecropper, and she was one of seven children.
 At the age of 10, she took a job hoeing cotton in the fields in Lorenzo for the summer.
 It was a job she worked at for the next nine years.
 She also picked cotton for several years.
 She dropped out of high school at age 16 to help support her family, and married at the age of 20.
 She gave birth to a daughter in 1964 and a son in 1976.
 She divorced her first husband in 1984 and the next year married Robert Thompson, the long-time president of the Amalgamated Transit Local 694 in San Antonio.
 He died in 1993 of complications of lung cancer.